doncandela/mgah/mgah.md

                     ...
     ```

-  - With the chosen parameters (set by `.yaml` config files read by `ms.py` and `mx2.py`) the simulation spatial domain was divided into 216 "boxes", which were distributed as evenly as possible across the available MPI ranks: rank 0 is used by the overall control program, and each remaining rank holds a "crate" which in turn holds zero or more boxes.
+  - With the chosen parameters (set by `.yaml` config files read by `ms.py` and `mx2.py`) the simulation spatial domain was divided into 216 "boxes",  each of which does independent work during each simulation step.
+Thus up to 216 operations could be carried out in parallel, if sufficient MPI ranks were allocated.

+  - The boxes are distributed as evenly as possible across the available MPI ranks: rank 0 is used by the overall control program, and each remaining rank holds a "crate" which in turn holds zero or more boxes.
 Computation by the boxes in each crate is sequential for each time step, thus one might expect the overall execution time to be roughly proportional to the number of boxes per crate.
 For the maximum possible parallelism (one box per crate) the number of MPI ranks must be at least one greater than the number of boxes, i.e. at least 217 in the present case.

   - When run in 15 MPI ranks on the  16-core PC [candela-21](#pcs) with [hyperthreading disabled](#multithread-mpi) as it is by default: